inohmonton99/onepanel-cli/README.md

 ```

 **DATASETS**
+Users can create datasets from local machine using the command <onepanel datasets create 'dataset_name'> or initiate a folder as a dataset by using <onepanel datasets init> then running <onepanel push> to push in account dataset repository.
 Datasets are version controlled containers that can store more than 100Gb of data(can either be images or text files)
  - Datasets use AWS and git-lfs to store data, for full guide with AWS please click this [link.](https://help.onepanel.io/datasets/creating-datasets-from-aws-s3)
 [more info about Datasets](https://help.onepanel.io/datasets/creating-datasets)